-Branding is a very important aspect of a business as it sets the tone of a business.
+Branding is a very important aspect of a business as it sets the tone of the business.
 Allowing you to create a memorable experience for the consumers who either use your services or products.
-Your brand in essence is the first thing that consumers see when they first interact with your business/ They get to experience who you are, and your whole ethos as a company.
-We all know first impressions are crucial so it’s important to be able to leave the best first impression possible.
+Your brand in essence is the first thing that consumers see when they first interact with your business.
+They get to experience who you are and your whole ethos as a company.
+We all know first impressions are crucial so it’s important to be able to give the best first impression possible.

 This is where having a responsive website, striking images and the perfect tone of voice come into play.
 You want to build a brand that instils trust in people.
 If you’re going to buy or sell anything, you need to gain the consumers’ trust straight away – so building trust through your brand is why branding is so important.

 The message that your brand conveys is the key to this.
 Once you attract an audience to your website, you will need to get across what it is you’re trying to do or sell.
 This must be done without overly selling your services so this can certainly be a challenge as you are likely to put people off.
 Once you find a message that connects with your audience, that is half of the battle won.

 Regarding great examples of branding, I believe Nike as a sports brand is a shining example.
 The iconography itself just represents speed and movement, straightaway you can see it and it’s just so simple.
 Their tagline of “Just Do It.” is also just as iconic as the logo.

 Throughout the years Nike has taken the approach of less is more which has now become common practice for most designers and marketers.
 Nike is certainly the pioneer for simplistic design and marketing which has now become common practice.
 Even the government with their most recent marketing strategy of “stay at home… protect the NHS… save lives”.
 It’s short, concise and really easy to remember.